rv-chaudhary/Weather-Prediction/README.md

 - Switch between hourly and weekly forecasts for detailed weather information.
 - Explore the highlight cards to learn more about today's weather insights.

-## Support
-If you encounter any issues or have suggestions, [open an issue](https://github.com/rv-chauhdary/Weather-Prediction/issues).

 ## About
 WeatherPrediction is the result of a passion for creating user-friendly applications that empower individuals to make informed decisions.